develprr/metamatic-framework/README.md

 const userDataStore = getState(STORE_USER_DATA);
 ```

 Remember that getters always return a copy of the store.
-You can safely mofify the received object without mutating the master copy inside the store!
+You can safely modify the received object without mutating the master copy inside the store!

 ### Updating Stores